NeoTrix2000/Simple-MSIL-Compiler/README.md

 This version supports common RTL variables such as stdin, stdout, stderr, errno, and the variables used for the macros in ctype.h.
 It also supports command line arguments.

 This version supports marshalling of function pointers.
-A small helper dll called 'occmsil.dll' is involved in creating thunks for this.  occmsil is built when you build the compiler; but as of this writing bug fixes to the main orange c project are required to build occmsil properly, so, the latest version of Orange C/x86 is required to build this package.
+A small helper dll called 'occmsil.dll' is involved in creating thunks for this.  occmsil is built when you build the compiler.

 Calling unprototyped functions now results in an error.